Yiran Fan, Ph.D. student ‘beloved by all who knew him,’ 1990-2021

 Members of the University of Chicago community are mourning the loss of graduate student Yiran Fan, SM’15, and remembering him as an exceptional student, talented scholar and beloved friend.

 A 30-year-old Ph.D. student in a joint program of the Booth School of Business and the Kenneth C. Griffin Department of Economics, Fan was shot and killed on Jan.
-9.
+9. A candlelight vigil will be held in remembrance of Fan on Jan.
+14 at 4 p.m.
+CST, with a live broadcast available on the UChicago News site.

 “This sudden and senseless loss of life causes us indescribable sorrow,” wrote President Robert J. Zimmer and Provost Ka Yee C. Lee in a message to the campus community.
 “In the days ahead, we will come together as a community to mourn, and to lift up fellow members of our community in this difficult and very sad time.”